-Effects of Ramadan Fasting on Lipid Profile in Patients with Elevated Cholesterol Levels
+Effects of Ramadan Fasting on Lipid Profile in Patients with Elevated Cholesterol Levels: A Systematic Review

 Authors